-The BA Game Design combines coding, creativity, and critical theory to deliver a distinctive new provision in interactive audiovisual media.
+The Game Design BSc combines coding, creativity, and critical theory to deliver a distinctive new provision in interactive audiovisual media.
 This interdisciplinary programme is one of the first of its kind in the Russell Group, combining modules from Computer Science and the School of the Arts to deliver a holistic grounding in how games are made, why they’re made, and what they tell us about the world.

 You will develop skills in coding and programming alongside an understanding of creative design principles, through a combination of modules from Architecture, Communication & Media, Computer Science, English, Music, and Philosophy.
 These individual disciplines are drawn together by a set of bespoke Game Design modules in which you’ll produce work that will form part of your professional portfolio.

 Your first year will establish the foundations for your studies, introducing you to the basics of programming, creative principles, and the academic context for game design.

 In your second year, you’ll deepen your understanding of specialisms such as software engineering, artificial intelligence, and communication technologies.
 A selection of optional modules will allow you to explore some of the more artistic aspects of game design.

 During your final year, you’ll undergo advanced study of computer game and app development, consider the philosophical issues associated with play and virtual worlds, and critically evaluate academic studies in games.
 A year-long module will see you apply your creative, critical, and technical skills to a collaborative project.

 This programme is available with a Year in Industry.
 Year Three is spent on a paid placement within an organisation in industry, broadly defined.
 You will be supported by the Department of Computer Science throughout your placement, and your reflexive written account of the experience will contribute towards your final degree result.
 If you wish to study this programme with a Year in Industry please put the option code YI in the Further Choices section of your UCAS application form.